xmonader/letsbuildacompiler-pretty/src/tutor13_procedures.md

 discussion about this point in  the  Computer  Language  Forum of CompuServe.
 It turns out that there is a significant  penalty in complexity that must be paid for the luxury of nested procedures.
-What's  more,  this  penalty gets paid at RUN TIME, because extra code must be added and executed every time a procedure is called.
+What's  more,  this  penalty gets paid at _run time_, because extra code must be added and executed every time a procedure is called.
 I also happen to believe that nesting is not a good  idea, simply on the grounds that I have seen too many abuses of the feature.